 We are happy to arrange live captioning or anything else that you think might improve your experience and help you get the most out of the training.

-Please get in touch with Sarah at email@example.com or call on 020 7247 1430 to discuss this further.
+Please get in touch with the team at email@example.com or call on 020 7247 1430 to discuss this further.

 Concessions are available for Freelancers, Sector Partner Members* and Charities and Arts Organisations with an annual turnover of 500K or less.